-Many people considering being a whistleblower don't come forward because they're afraid of losing their jobs.
+Many people considering being a whistleblower don’t come forward because they’re afraid of losing their jobs.
 We understand your concerns if you have witnessed some kind of fraudulent activity or wrongdoing.
-As whistleblower lawyers, we realize many whistleblowers live in fear of being fired for speaking out against corruption.
-But many people might not know that laws exist specifically designed to protect whistleblowers from such reprisals.
-Federal, state and even city laws are in place to encourage whistleblowers to report fraud against the government.
-These laws protect them from retaliation.
-The federal False Claims Act prohibits an employer from harassing or retaliating against an employee for uncovering or reporting fraud against the government.
+We realize many whistleblowers live in fear of being fired for speaking out against corruption.

-Don't live in fear of being fired for being a whistleblower.
-Contact us
+Don’t live in fear of being fired for being a whistleblower.
+Know your rights

 - Are there laws that protect whistleblowers from being fired?